krisadhi/MobileSensing/README.md

 _Group Collaborators: Krisha Adhikari (kadhikari@umass.edu), Aadarsha Rai (aadarsharai@umass.edu_

 **Motivation**

+Tracking is important for many different uses with mobile embedded systems.
+They provide a way to map out the environment in a virtual reality, and can even be used in real life applications with robotics.
+The deep learning model that is used to track the data gathered from mobile embedded systems can greatly affect the performance.
+Improving this performance results in better virtual reality environments and experience.

 **Design goals**

--Developing deep learning tracking algorithm for two mobile systems -Will include implementing TartanVO, a visual odometry model and benchmarking it with multiple datasets
+- Developing deep learning tracking algorithm for two mobile systems
+- Will include implementing TartanVO, a visual odometry model and benchmarking it with multiple datasets

 **Deliverables**